nparcollet/cookie/documentation/PYTHON.md

 - **list**: list all profiles
 - **get**: access a single profile

-When accessing a profile, additional functions are available to work on this specific profile:
+When using the **get** method, a profile object is returned providing additional means to control the profile that was accessed:

 - **name**: retrieve the name of the profile
 - **path**: retrieve the path to the profile